powerhome/playbook/playbook/app/pb_kits/playbook/pb_advanced_table/docs/_advanced_table_default.md

-The AdvancedTable kit takes the table data and automatically renders expandable subrows for nested items to any depth needed.
+The AdvancedTable kit accepts tree data and automatically renders expansion controls for nested subrows, to any depth, based on the data it is given.
 In it's simplest form, __the kit has two required props__:

 ### tableData

-`tableData` is the data that the kit needs to consume to render the table.
-This data will take the structure of an array of objects where each object will be rendered as a row with the key/value pairs being the column values.
-If an object within that data has children, the kit will automatically create subRows with icon buttons on the parent rows to toggle the subRows open or closed.
-The toggleExpansionAll button in the first column header can also be used to toggle expansion for the top level parent rows.
+`tableData` accepts an array of objects as the table data.
+Each object is a table row, and each key:value pair within an object is a column value within that row.
+Nested children within a data object are automatically rendered as subrows under their parent row.
+Each parent row is prepended with expansion controls for toggling its nested child rows.
+The `toggleExpansionAll` button in the first column header can also be used to toggle expansion of all parent rows within the table.

 For a visual of the data structure needed for `tableData`, see [here](https://github.com/powerhome/playbook/tree/master/playbook/app/pb_kits/playbook/pb_advanced_table#readme).

 ### columnDefinitions